 The peregrine falcon lives along mountain ranges, river valleys, coastlines, and even in cities.
 This makes the Okanogan-Wenatchee National Forest a great home for these birds!
 The diet of the peregrine falcon is generally medium-sized birds.
 They will feed on pigeons, waterfowl, songbirds, parrots, seabirds, and more.

 The marmot is a large ground squirrel that is native to the alpine and subalpine regions of the Okanogan-Wenatchee National Forest.
 A few different species of marmots can be found within the forest, including the yellow-bellied marmot, the hoary marmot, and the Olympic marmot.
-Typically, they have a short, stout body, short legs, and a short bushy tail.
+Typically, it has a short, stout body, short legs, and a short bushy tail.
 One of the most distinctive features of the marmot is its vocalizations.
 They have a deafening and piercing whistle that they use to communicate with other members of their colony.
 The whistle can be heard echoing throughout the valleys and mountains of the Okanogan-Wenatchee National Forest and is a very common sound to hear for visitors to the forest.

 Marmots feed on grasses, sedges, wildflowers, and other alpine plants.
 They are primarily active during the warmer months and can be seen basking in the sun atop rocks or digging burrows in the ground.
 Marmots offer an important balance to the ecology of the forest, as they maintain the plant populations and provide food for predators like weasels, foxes, and birds of prey.